-November 3, 2018, Turner-Bartels K-8 students learn about quinoa and how to make a harvest salad from Kids’ Kitchen presenter, USF student Yara Khalil during the Grand Opening of the new outdoor garden classroom.
+November 3, 2018, Turner-Bartels K-8 students learn about quinoa and how to make a harvest salad from Kids’ Kitchen presenters, USF students Yara Khalil and Richa Bisht during the Grand Opening of the new outdoor garden classroom.

 Tampa Bay Kids' Kitchen

 Tampa Bay Kids’ Kitchen is a pop-up mobile service designed to bring affordable, plant-based cooking lessons to youth gardens.

 funding provided by:

 JUNE 2018, LI ZHU ASSISTS A STUDENTS WITH CUTTING STRING BEANS AT A COOKING LESSON PRESENTED BY HILLSBOROUGH SOCIAL SERVICES & JUNIOR CHEFS OF AMERICA AT THE OAKS AT RIVERVIEW COMMUNITY CENTER.

 December 11, 2018, Kids’ Kitchen team members Christiane, Brooke, and Richa prepare Garden Fiesta Tacos for kids enrolled in the Tampa Heights Community Garden after school program led by Kitty Wallace.

 June 2018, Yara Khalil assists a student with cutting string beans at a cooking lesson presented by Hillsborough Social Services & Junior Chefs of America at the Oaks at Riverview Community Center.